Pharmaceutical industry in the United Kingdom

 compares to 114,000 as of 2015 in Germany, 92,000 as of 2014 in France and 723,000 in the European Union as a whole.
 In the United States 281,440 people worked in the pharmaceutical industry as of 2016.

+By the early 2020s, the scale of the UK pharmaceutical industry had increased substantially.
+According to the Association of the British Pharmaceutical Industry (ABPI), the sector directly employed around 126,000 people, contributed approximately £17.6 billion in direct gross value added (GVA), and generated exports worth around £26.1 billion in 2023.

 The UK is home to GlaxoSmithKline and AstraZeneca, respectively the world's fifth- and sixth-largest pharmaceutical companies measured by 2009 market share.
 It is also home to the multinational Hikma Pharmaceuticals.
 Foreign companies with a major presence in the UK pharmaceutical industry include Pfizer, Novartis, Hoffmann–La Roche and Eisai.
 One in five of the world's biggest-selling prescription drugs were developed in the UK.